DHS-Components/dhs-suite-easy-deploy/README.md

 ## Copyright

-Copyright (c) DHS suite Ltd. and Contributors.
+Copyright (c) DHS Suite Easy Deploy Ltd. and Contributors.
 See LICENSE for details.